 Obesity, defined as having a body mass index over 30, results from factors such as genetics, lifestyle, and access to food.
 The prevalence of obesity has increased dramatically in the United States since the mid-1970s.
-More than one-third of adults (over 72 million people) and 17 percent of children are obese.
+More than one-third of adults, 39.8% (over 93.9 million people) and 18.5% (13.7 million) children and adolescents are obese.

 The Importance of Addressing Obesity